jessdevine/project-coffeecultureclub/README.md

 - For account registration, logic is included to ensure emails and usernames do not already exist in the database.
 - The Checkout is secured and payment can be successfully taken via Stipe.
 - Users cannot add reviews to products, add meetups or add comments to meetups without being logged in.
+- Defensive programming to prevent non-logged in users to visit urls they don't have access too

 ## Deployment